Wednesday, August 6, 2025

 Once again, this will have to do as a photo for this section

 We should be able to celebrate our bodies openly without any worry or bad feelings or awkwardness.
-It's not a dirty photo just because it features the male anatomy, it's a beautiful one because it shows me as a young man being vulnerable, exposing the most delicate part of my body.
+The image of my penis is not a dirty photo just because it features the male anatomy, it's a beautiful one because it shows me as a young man being vulnerable, exposing the most delicate part of my body.
 It's also a sexy photo, it excites me when I see it, and the idea of people seeing it excites me as well.
 I'd have to be a robot for that not to be so, but that doesn't cancel out the fact that it's a beautiful photo.
-I kept this photo hidden away for 18 years.
-It would be sad to hide it away forever.
-We shouldn't hide our bodies, we should stay connected to them and be proud of them, and let everyone see them.
+At least to me it is, and because I posted it online I now know that thousands of people agree with me!

 Like anyone else, I worry a lot about behaving the way that people think that I should behave, the way I'm expected to behave.
 But then I ask myself, what about how I want to behave, what if I just do what would make me the happiest?
 It goes without saying that nobody is expecting me to be openly naked, or expecting that I would voluntarily want to be seen while naked, or that it would make me so happy to go to a clothing optional campsite that it would essentially cure my chronic depression.
-But it does make me that happy, and I'm absolutely thrilled that I've been able to experience being openly naked, both online and in public.
+But it does make me that happy, and I'm absolutely thrilled and greatful that I've been able to experience being openly naked, both online and in public.
 I can't wait to do it again!

 Here is a drawing that I made to express how I felt about my body when